Bluex200/github-profile/README.md

 Throughout my career in fashion retail, I have developed a unique sense for problem-solving and leveraging sales data to improve sales and performance.
 I excel in communication and collaboration across all functions to achieve common goals.

-I am currently pursuing a Higher Diploma in Computing Science with a specialization in Artificial Intelligence and Machine Learning.
-This program is enhancing my knowledge of software development, engineering, web development, blockchain, and all necessary components to utilize ML and AI more efficiently.
+I am currently pursuing a Higher Diploma in Computing Science Specializingn in Artificial Intelligence and Machine Learning.
+This program is enhancing my knowledge of software development, engineering, web development, and all necessary components to utilize ML and AI more efficiently.
 I am intrigued by emerging technologies that, when utilized with care, can bring significant improvements to our everyday lives, and I wish to be a part of this progress.

 Studying mathematics as a hobby has provided me with the necessary knowledge to understand subject matter on a deeper level.
 I am passionate about data science and am looking to transition into a career focused on resolving real-world problems by utilizing my skills.